alexanderKus/alexanderKus/README.md

 Currently working on:

-* Web based application to store book I want to read. [frontend](https://github.com/alexanderKus/btr) and [backend](https://github.com/alexanderKus/btr-backend) I host it on my rasspberry pi 4 at home.
+* Web based application to store book I want to read. frontend: [here](https://github.com/alexanderKus/btr) and backend [here](https://github.com/alexanderKus/btr-backend).
+I also host it on my rasspberry pi 4 at home.

 <br>